MIMIC: Masked Image Modeling with Image Correspondences: Dataset, Resources, Assets

 \subsection{Dataset usage}

-The code and instructions to download, access, and use \datasetlarge can be found at \href{https://github.com/RAIVNLab/MIMIC}{[link]}.
+The code and instructions to download, access, and use \datasetlarge can be found \href{https://anonymous.4open.science/r/MIMIC-E912/README.md}{here}.
 The primary use case of this dataset is to train a 3D-aware ViT in a self-supervised manner.
-The dataset is currently hosted on the UW CSE drive and we will update the URLs in the repository in case there are any changes to the hosting plans.